Have you tried to search for statistics on cancer in Singapore?

 If you’ve found them useful, share it with your friends and families to let them know about cancer – prevention is better than cure.

-Early detection together with good eating habits, making changes to your lifestyle, and staying away from unhealthy habits reduce the chances of developing cancer.
+Good eating habits, making changes to your lifestyle, and staying away from unhealthy habits reduce the chances of developing cancer.
+Regular screening also leads to earlier detection.

 You can also learn more about early critical illness insurance plans in Singapore.